HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 structures on this property.
 Protect metal from corrosion by maintaining protective coatings and provide

-proper drainage ofwater hz discourage accumulation, which may lead to rust and corrosion.
+proper drainage of water to discourage accumulation, which may lead to rust and corrosion.

 of buildings and structures to remain.
 Also use the gentlest means possible when cleaning historic metal or

-when removing rust (in preparation of new coating).
+when removing rust (in preparation of a new coating).

 WINDOWS AND DOORS